Behaviour management and intervention processes

-Our disciplinary rules and procedures are available via the student conduct policy page.
+Our disciplinary rules and procedures are available via the Student Conduct Policy and reporting incidents information.

 If you behave in a way that has a negative impact on others, breaches any of the terms and conditions of residence, or commit a criminal offence there are a variety of penalties that may be invoked.
-Each incident will be assessed on a case by case basis depending on severity.
+Each incident will be assessed on a case-by-case basis, depending on its severity.

 Conduct procedures and escalation

 If you breach the terms and conditions in one category you will

 be dealt with accordingly.
 If you breach your terms and conditions

 more than once in that category you will escalate to the next level

 For example, if you are on a final warning for fire tampering with a smoke detector and you are then found to have propped open your kitchen fire doors you will be issued with a notice to quit your accommodation.
 Notice to quit gives you 28 days to leave the accommodation but you are still liable for your rent until the original end of your contract.

 - Where it is not known who is responsible for misconduct within a flat/house, each resident within that flat/house will each be liable for the full penalty unless the person responsible comes forward.